-With the maturity of the innovation and infrastructure supporting it, the application of cloud computing has become an indispensible part of business technology.
+With the maturity of the innovation and infrastructure supporting it, the application of cloud computing has become an indispensable part of business technology.
 In fact, the growth in revenue generated by cloud computing has been cited as the primary reason that technology giants, like Microsoft and Amazon, report higher earnings – in some cases, even more than the value analysts had predicted during Q2 and Q3 of 2017.

 Earlier in 2017, Microsoft raised a few flags when analysts noted signs that the cloud’s seemingly unending growth, had begun to slow.
 However, by the end of October 2017, their actual earnings were higher than expected – with cloud computing services driving profits.
 Amazon Web Services growth has slowed down a bit.
 However, they still maintain the highest share of the cloud market.